INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Chuck Garric: Of course.
 I’m going to say…

 Nita Strauss: Obviously.

-Chuck Garric: To be quite honest with you, like I said before previously is that, everybody brings… Alice doesn’t have hacks in his band, he has real solid musicians.
+Chuck Garric: To be quite honest with you, like I said before, Alice doesn’t have hacks in his band.
+He always has really solid musicians.
 That all bring different things to the music.
 So it’s always been a great lineup for me.
 Sure, I think some lineups may have jelled a little bit better.
 There may have been maybe a different band connection in other lineups.
 But I love the way this band sounds right now.
-So I kind of just live in the moment, that’s just the way I am.
-I don’t have to look back, I don’t think about anything else other than; how does this thing sound right now.
+So I just live in the moment.
+That’s just the way I am.
+I don’t have to look back, and I don’t think about anything other than; how it sounds right now.
 I think this band is firing on all these cylinders.
 I think it’s a great sounding band.
 So as far as being the best lineup, I love it.

 Chuck Garric: Is it one year?